mariovirgili/ADVUtil/README.md

 Thanks to u/Russian_man_ who pointed these out, especially the suggestion about axis inversion and customizable mouse buttons.
 Those were genuinely useful improvements.

+___________________________________
+V0.4 changelog:

+Added a new Bluetooth keyboard mode
+You can now press the top button (BtnG0) to switch between Air Mouse mode and Keyboard mode Air Mouse now uses a BLE combo HID setup, so mouse and keyboard features are integrated in the same Bluetooth device Exiting Air Mouse mode now requires pressing Del twice, to reduce accidental exits In Keyboard mode, Del works normally again as backspace Reworked the Air Mouse UI to better match the main menu style Cleaned up the main Air Mouse screen layout for better readability Added H for Help on the Air Mouse screen to show controls and key mappings Improved the Motion and Actions panels layout
+Air Mouse settings UI was restyled to feel more consistent with the rest of the app

+Current Air Mouse controls:
+BtnG0: switch between Mouse and Keyboard mode
+M: open Air Mouse settings
+C: calibrate IMU
+H: open help
+Del twice: exit Air Mouse mode
+; and .: mouse wheel
+, and /: horizontal scroll

+If you update from an older version, you may need to remove the old Bluetooth pairing and pair the Cardputer again, since the HID setup changed in this release.

+As always thanks to u/Russian_man_ who pointed these out

 If you test the new version, let me know how the new Air Mouse controls feel and whether the default button mappings make sense or should be changed.